Macrobdella decora: Saliva

-Leech saliva is known to contain several compounds, including hirudin, an anti-coagulant.
+Leech saliva is known to contain several compounds, including hirudin, an anticoagulant.
 The saliva of M. decora is also known to contain several substances not previously all identified from the same leech, as well as an anticoagulant dubbed decorsin which might be unique to M. decora.
 The set of all mRNA expressed in M. decora saliva (its transcriptome) was described in 2010.
 A 2019 paper published in the Journal of Parasitology compared hirudin and decorsin from M. decora, as well as hirudin and "hirudin-like factors" – substances which resemble hirudin but are not known to act as anticoagulants – obtained from European species.
-The authors concluded that that blood-sucking among jawed leeches evolved from a single origin.
+The authors concluded that blood-sucking among jawed leeches evolved from a single origin.

 Ecology

 Distribution and habitat

 Macrobdella decora is the most widely distributed Macrobdella species, and it is found in North America east of the Rocky Mountains in southern Canada and the neighbouring United States.
 There is, however, one isolated population in Mexico, in the state of Nuevo León.
 For the most part, M. decora does not occur south of Virginia, Macrobdella ditreta being the dominant leech species in the southern United States.
 However, M. decora has been found in the southern Appalachian Mountains in Georgia and South Carolina.
 Leeches of the species have been found as far west as Alberta, North Dakota, Nebraska, Colorado, and New Mexico.
 At the eastern end of their range, they are also found on Prince Edward Island.
-M. decora is possibly panmictic – that is to say, mixing and breeding randomly – across much of its range.
+M. decora is possibly panmictic (i.e., mixing and breeding randomly) across much of its range.
 Some populations in Ontario and New England have refrained from panmixia, and, furthermore, a 2024 paper that studied the geographic distribution of the species' genetic diversity (phylogeography) concluded that it should not be assumed "that M. decora is truly panmictic" across the study's large range, and that more research into the topic was needed.

 Macrobdella decora is a freshwater species that is found in still or slow-moving water bodies such as streams, temporary ponds, ditches, and wetlands.
 They are particularly common in temporary ponds; the leeches are able to burrow into the bottom when the pond dries up.
-They are able to survive some time on land, and have been found up to 30 metres away from aquariums in which they were kept.
+They are able to survive some time on land, and have been found up to 30 m away from aquariums in which they were kept.
 They may also attach to a terrestrial host such as a mammal or bird and follow the host onto shore.
 Nonetheless, their overland biological dispersal ability "is assumed to be limited".
 In lakes, the leeches are most active in the epilimnion, or top-most layer.

-In Ontario, NatureServe lists the species as Secure, but no assessment has been completed for other regions.
+NatureServe lists the species as Secure within Ontario, but no assessment has been completed for other regions.
 M. decora was described as unendangered in a 2021 paper on its gut microbiome.
 As of October 2025, M. decora was the most-observed species of leech in Canada on the citizen science platform iNaturalist, and the second-most-observed species in the United States, after Placobdella parasitica.